utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 ### Editor settings

 **Editor** settings affect code-related text such as request and response bodies, pre-request scripts, and tests.
-To revert back to default text settings, select **Reset**. <!-- TODO: not sure that this is still going to be a feature -->
+To revert back to default text settings, select **Reset**. <!-- TODO: not in the spec, need to confirm that this is still going to be a feature -->

 * **Font family:** Enter one or more font family names separated by commas.
 Postman uses the first available font family to display code text.
 * **Font size (`px`):** Enter the font size in pixels to use for code text.